 In August 2013, we entered into an agreement with Hughes which specified a payment schedule for the total deferred amount outstanding at the time of the agreement of approximately \$15.8 million.
 We must make payments of \$5.8 million in August 2013, \$5.0 million in October 2013, and \$5.0 million in December 2013.
 We have made both the August and October payments.
 Under the terms of the amended agreement we will also be required to pay interest of approximately \$4.9 million in January 2014 for amounts accrued at a rate of 10% on previously deferred balances.
 As of September 30, 2013, we recorded \$10.0 million, excluding interest, in accounts payable related to this contract and had incurred and capitalized \$72.6 million, excluding interest, of costs related to this contract.
 These costs are recorded as an asset in property and equipment.
 Hughes will also have the option to receive all or any portion of the deferred payments and accrued interest in our common stock.
 If Hughes chooses to receive any payment in stock, shares will be provided at a 7% discount based upon a trailing volume weighted average price calculation.
 Hughes will restart work under the contract upon our payment of the amounts described above and an advance payment for the next milestone pursuant to the terms of the contract.
-If we do not make the payments described above by the specified payment dates in the agreement, these amounts will accrue interest at a rate of 15% per annum.
-If we terminate the contract for convenience, we must make a final payment of \$20.0 million (less any amounts previously paid to reduce the \$15.8 million total deferred amount) in cash to Hughes to satisfy our obligations under the contract.
+If we do not make the payments described above by the specified payment of \$20.0 million (less any amounts previously paid to reduce the \$15.8 million total deferred amount) in cash to Hughes to satisfy our obligations under the contract.

 In September 2013, we entered into an agreement with Ericsson which deferred to November 2013 approximately \$2.3 million in milestone payments due under the contract, provided we make one payment of \$1.6 million, which offsets the total deferred amounts, in September 2013.
 We have made this payment.
 The remaining milestones previously scheduled under the contract were deferred to later in 2013 and beyond.
 The deferred payments will continue to incur interest at a rate of 6.5% per annum.
 As of September 30, 2013, we had incurred and capitalized \$6.8 million of costs related to this contract, of which we recorded \$0.7 million in accounts payable and accrued expenses.
-If we and Ericsson are unable to agree on revised technical requirements and pricing for certain contract deliverables, the contract may be terminated without liability to either party upon our payment of the outstanding \$0.7 million deferred amount plus associated interest.
-If we terminate the contract for convenience, we must make a final payment of \$10.0 million in either cash or our common stock at our election.
+If we and Ericsson are unable to agree on revised technical requirements and pricing for certain contract deliverables, the contract may be terminated without liability to either party upon our payment of \$10.0 million in either cash or our common stock at our election.
 If we elect to make payment in common stock, Ericsson will have the option either to accept the common stock or instruct us to complete a block sale of the common stock and deliver the proceeds to Ericsson.
 If Ericsson chooses to accept common stock, the number of shares it will receive will be calculated based on the final payment amount plus 5%.